 FITNESS FOR SERVICE (FFS) ASSESSMENT SOFTWARE

-FITest software contains Fitness-For-Service (FFS) assessment modules that can be used to evaluate pressurized components containing flaws or damage.
+FITest Fitness-For-Service (FFS) assessment software can be used to evaluate pressurized components containing flaws or damage.
 If the results of an assessment indicate that the equipment is suitable for the current operating conditions, then the equipment can continue to be operated at these conditions provided suitable monitoring/inspection programs are established.
-If the results of the FFS assessment indicate that the equipment is not suitable for the current operating conditions, then the software will provide remediation methods.
+If the results of the Fitness for Service assessment e indicate that the equipment is not suitable for the current operating conditions, then the software will recommend remediation.

 FITest Data Requirements: